ryanjwong/hotel-recommendation/README.md

 Describe how your agent is set up and where it fits in probabilistic modeling

+Our agent works by analyzing the training data then creating a CPT for each feature.
+The CPTs are then used to calculate the likelihood of a hotel being a good fit for a user based on their preference for price and rating.
+The agent then recommends the hotel with the highest likelihood.

 Our hotel recommendation agent uses the Naive Bayes classifier where the conditional probabilities are calculated to represent the likelihood of a recommendation given certain features.

 We performed sentiment classification by categorizing the reviews as positive, neutral or negative baseed on the count of positive and negative words.